Equivariant Intrinsic Formality: Equivariantly intrinsically formal graded algebras

-to get a lift $h$ as before, and conclude that $gh$ is homotopic to the identity.
+We get a lift $h$ as before, and conclude that $gh$ is homotopic to the identity.
 Thus, $g$ is cohomologically surjective in all degrees.
 Therefore, it is a cohomological isomorphism in all degrees.